Boutique Hotels in Granada: Historic Cármenes and Palacetes

 The Albaicín is the primary neighbourhood for boutique stays, particularly for those seeking the classic Granada experience.
 This area is a network of steep, narrow alleys and whitewashed walls.
 The main draw is the view across the valley to the Alhambra.
 If you choose this area, confirm whether your hotel is in the lower Albaicín near Plaza Nueva or higher up towards San Nicolás.
 The higher you go, the better the views, but the more difficult the access.
 Taxis can only reach certain points, and you will likely have to navigate cobblestones with your luggage.
 It is quiet at night, but the lack of vehicular access makes it less suitable for those with mobility issues.

 Realejo is the best alternative for a boutique experience that feels less like a tourist enclave.
-This is the old Jewish quarter, characterized by a mix of grand townhouses and more modest, atmospheric streets.
+This is the old Jewish quarter, characterised by a mix of grand townhouses and more modest, atmospheric streets.
 Boutique hotels here tend to be slightly more accessible than those in the Albaicín, and the neighbourhood is home to some of the city's most authentic tapas bars.
 It is a ten-minute walk to the Cathedral and a steep but manageable climb up to the Alhambra.
 The trade-off is that very few hotels in Realejo offer a direct view of the Alhambra palaces.

 The Centro district, specifically the area around Calle Gran Vía and Plaza de Isabel la Católica, is the best choice if you value convenience.
 The boutique hotels here are often housed in late 19th-century or early 20th-century buildings with higher ceilings and more modern infrastructure.
 You are close to the main bus routes and the airport shuttle.
 While you lose the ancient Moorish atmosphere of the Albaicín, you gain proximity to the city's best shopping and a much easier arrival and departure process.